 The amount in a high-quality one-a-day type vitamin is usually at least 6mcg, which will be fine for many people, although taking extra is considered safe.
 However, pregnant women and folks over 50 need more.
 To be on the safe side many health authorities recommend anywhere from 100mcg –500mcg daily.
 People taking certain medications, to control stomach acid or diabetes for example, may need even more.
 A percentage of people who lack enough stomach acid, or who don’t produce a secretion necessary for B12 absorption, need much more.
 Both groups need to ask their doctor to find the right amount for their individual circumstances.

-We recently wrote an article for physicians with much more detail on this topic, which has recently been published in a medical journal.
+We wrote an article for physicians with much more detail on this topic, which has recently been published in a medical journal.
 The bottom line is that taking B12 regularly is a must for vegans and strongly recommended vegetarians.